anvaka/ngraph.ascii/README.md

 # Example

-This will render a 10x10 grid graph on your terminal:
+This will render a 10x10 grid graph in your terminal:

 ``` js
 var graph = require('ngraph.generators').grid(10, 10);